 Only 30 minutes from Heathrow Airport, it can even be a perfect place to explore on a long stopover between flights.

 You see, if you’re heading west from London, it’s likely that Windsor will be your first port of call as it’s only a little beyond Heathrow Airport.

 6.)
 The Cotswolds

-The rolling hills, picturesque town and beautiful history makes this area of outstanding natural beauty a perfect place to explore over a day or two.
+The rolling hills, picturesque town and beautiful history make this area of outstanding natural beauty a perfect place to explore over a day or two.

 The capital city of Scotland, Edinburgh, is one of my favourite cities to explore in Britain!

 Spend a few days discovering the old town as well as its new town that’s totally different.
 Oh, and of course, try some haggis, too!

 Take some time to go for a jaunt along Princes Street and visit its world-famous castle that sits on an extinct volcano.

 There’s so much to see and do whilst in the city.

 Bristol has a thriving art scene, with one of its most (in)famous artists being Banksy, who recently created Dismaland close by.